howdym/MinecraftCV/README.md

 **target images:** folder containing an images of the MakeCode and Portfolio page, which is used for feature detection </br>
 **test.py:** script that helps with testing the code </br>
 **util.py:** helper functions that uses template matching to see if the frame has MakeCode or Portfolio in it </br>
+**requirements.txt:** includes all the required libraries </br>

+# Setup
+Run pip install -r requirements.txt to get the libraries you need if you already don't have them

+# Use
+1. Use mass_processing.py if the target videos are in the same directory as MinecraftCV
+2. Use the process_video function in video_pressing.py.
+You need the path for the target video and what you are looking for

 # Future iterations
 Will include feature where script detects when a player uses the Inventory or Chest in Minecraft.